Potawatomi: British period (1763–1783)

-The British period of contact began when France ceded its lands after the defeat in the French and Indian War (or Seven Years' War).
+The British period of contact began when France ceded its lands after its defeat by Britain in the French and Indian War (the North American front of the Seven Years' War).
 Pontiac's Rebellion was an attempt by Native Americans to push the British and other European settlers out of their territory.
-The Potawatomi captured every British Frontier Garrison but the one at Detroit.
+The Potawatomi captured every British frontier garrison but the one at Detroit.

 The Potawatomi nation continued to grow and expanded westward from Detroit, most notably in the development of the St. Joseph villages adjacent to the Miami in southwestern Michigan.
 The Wisconsin communities continued and moved south along the Lake Michigan shoreline.